They Who Feed on Shadows - Episode 6

 However, the chicken…

 I had only recently moved home to the farm because there were no professional jobs in Ashridge.
 It’s a college town after all.
 So I was living with Sylvia for the first time since high school when this rooster appeared.
-I went inside to talk with Mom.

 Then as now, I swiftly exited the parlor.